Dave Leduc: 2016-2017: Championship pursuit and Lethwei in Japan

-For his third straight title defense, Leduc was set to face American Veteran Cyrus Washington at Lethwei in Japan 4 in Tokyo, Japan.

-The American challenger Cyrus Washington announced he was pulling out of the fight citing a hand injury he sustained during training.
-Following this news, Leduc's opponent changed to 2016 & 2017 SUPER Muaythai Champion Nilmungkorn Sudsakorngym from Thailand.
-Nilmungkron and Leduc exchanged words at the pre-fight press conference, where Nilmungkorn stated that: he will win the first Japanese Lethwei Belt.
+For his third title defense, Leduc was set to face American Veteran Cyrus Washington at Lethwei in Japan 4 in Tokyo, Japan.
+Washington pulled out of the fight citing a hand injury he sustained during training.
+Leduc's opponent changed to Muaythai Champion Nilmungkorn Sudsakorngym from Thailand.
 The matchup was billed as Lethwei vs. Muaythai.
-Leduc was quoted saying "It’s lethwei versus Muaythai.
-I will finish Nilmungkorn off very quickly and show the world that lethwei is the most devastating form of striking".

-In front of a sold out Tokyo Dome City Hall, the 25-year old made a noticeable entrance dressed as the grim reaper.
-Leduc kept his promise and dominated his opponent, winning by knockout at 2m:23sec of the second round.
-In the first round, Leduc landed a head butt on Nilmungkorn which disoriented him.
-This was shorty followed by his signature right kick to right punch move, hitting Nilmungkorn on the jaw forcing him to use his time-out.
-In the second round, Leduc proved too much for the veteran Thai fighter, ending the match with a knee to the face.
+Leduc made his entrance dressed as the grim reaper at the Tokyo Dome City Hall.
+In the first round, he landed a headbutt on Nilmungkorn, followed by a right-kick to right-punch move, hitting Nilmungkorn on the jaw forcing him to use his time-out.
+Leduc ended the match with a knee to the face winning by knockout at 2m:23sec of the second round.

-Back in Myanmar

-During Leduc's rise in Lethwei, fans often entertained the idea of a match with Cyrus Washington and pushed for a fight between the two.
-Having been the only other fighter to score a win over Tun Tun Min, Leduc agreed to a clash with the crafty Lethwei veteran in order to solidify his legacy.

 "I respect Cyrus a lot, he is a crafty veteran, he has fought some of the best fighters of the sport, but he has never fought anyone like me.
-I am not like the others, I’m the King of Lethwei and he wants a taste of the crown", Leduc said in an interview.
+I am not like the others, I'm the King of Lethwei and he wants a taste of the crown", Leduc said in an interview.

 On August 20, 2017, Leduc faced Cyrus Washington inside the Thuwunna National Indoor Stadium in Yangon, Myanmar, to defend his openweight Lethwei world title, at the Myanmar Lethwei World Championship.
 With more than 100 fights on his record, Washington was the more experienced fighter of the two with Leduc having only 22 fights.
-Leduc dominated by applying pressure, drawing blood, and backing his opponent down.
-Washington spent rest of the fight running from Leduc and going to the mat at every engagement of the clinch trying to protect his badly cut forehead from any further damage.
-The fight was declared a draw under traditional Lethwei rules marking Leduc's fourth title defense in eight months.
+During Leduc's rise in Lethwei, fans often entertained the idea of a match with Cyrus Washington and pushed for a fight between the two.
+Having been the only other fighter to score a win over Tun Tun Min, Washington used his time-out and spent remaining of the fight backing up from Leduc and going to the mat upon entering in the clinch trying to protect his lacerated forehead from any further damage.
+The fight was officially declared a draw under traditional Lethwei rules. and marked Leduc's fourth consecutive title defence in eight months.